Digital

 4. Rearrange Your Apps

 Remove social media apps from your home screen and bury them deep in folders.
 Simply requiring three taps to access them dramatically reduces unconscious launches.
 An even more effective approach is to delete social media apps entirely and access them only through a browser.
+The browser version requires intentional login, drastically reducing "just opening it."

 5. A Weekly Digital Sabbath

 Turn off your phone and PC completely for one day (or half a day) per week.
 You will feel anxious at first, but after two or three times, you develop the confidence that you can manage without them.
 This experience weakens your psychological dependence on digital devices.
-(Books on mindfulness can also be a helpful reference)
+Books on mindfulness can also be a helpful reference

 A digital detox is not about rejecting technology; it is about proactively controlling your relationship with technology.
 Phone-free zones, phone-free times, reducing notifications.
 The accumulation of small practices reclaims your life from screen domination.
+Try just one thing today.
+Do not bring your phone to bed, or spend just 30 minutes in the morning without it.
+That is enough.
+You do not need perfection.
+You are the master of technology, not the other way around.